PrzemyslawMorski/advanced-databases/readme.md

 Stage 1 - defining the data model
 Stage 2 - creating a test environment

-# Test environment for an Oracle Standard edition 2 ver.
-12.1.0.2
+# Test environment for a PostgreSQL database

 ## Content: